Try it free

 Otherwise, you may lose data and have issues with Managed Cluster availability.

-To create a rack-aware deployment during the initial Managed deployment, use the installation parameters to indicate the data center and the rack to which to add the node.
-See Install a Managed Cluster and Customize installation for Dynatrace Managed for example:
+To create a rack-aware deployment during the initial Managed deployment, use the installation parameters to indicate the data center and the rack for each node.
+See Install a Managed Cluster and Customize installation for Dynatrace Managed.
+For example:

 dynatrace-managed.sh --rack-name az-1 --rack-dc datacenter1

-If your current metric storage (Cassandra database) per node is more than 1 TB, use the cluster restore method.
-While the cluster expansion method will work, the Cassandra bootstrapping required in this method takes an unreasonably long time.
+• Use the rack-aware conversion using restore method when your metric storage (Cassandra database) per node is more than 1 TB.
+The cluster expansion method also works, but the required Cassandra bootstrapping takes an unreasonably long time.

 Related topics